 The case law has produced no clear principles.
-The Japanese courts have the tendency of relying on factual appreciation and their own sense of reasonableness, rather than engaging in choice-of-law analysis, in interpreting choice of court agreements to see whether they are exclusive or optional.
-Thus, the Chisadane case featured a choice of court agreement contained in a bill of lading which stipulated All actions under this contract of carriage shall be brought before the court in Amsterdam and no other court shall have jurisdiction with regard to any other action unless the carrier brings such an action before a court of other jurisdiction or voluntarily accepts the jurisdiction of such court."
-The Supreme Court found that this agreement was an exclusive choice of court agreement on the reasoning that it clearly purported to leave intact the option of suing in one of the fora having jurisdiction in the case, namely Amsterdam, and exclude other fora.
-However, the Court did not formulate rules for distinguishing exclusive from optional choice of court agreements in general terms.
-Nor did the Court enunciate any canon of interpretation which should be applied to interpret choice of court agreements.
+The Japanese courts have the tendency of relying on factual appreciation and their own sense of reasonableness, rather than engaging in choice-of-law analysis, in interpreting choice-of-court agreements to see whether they are exclusive or optional.5 Thus, in Chisadane, 6 the only case in which the Supreme Court has had an opportunity to consider international choice-of-court agreements, a bill of lading contained a choice-of-court agreement.
+It stipulated,7 "All actions under this contract of carriage shall be brought before the court at Amsterdam and no other court shall have jurisdiction with regard to any other action unless the carrier brings such an action before a court of other jurisdiction or voluntarily accepts the jurisdiction of such court."
+The Supreme Court found that this agreement was an exclusive choice-of-court agreement on the reasoning that it clearly purported to leave intact the option of suing in one of the fora having jurisdiction in the case, namely Amsterdam, and exclude other fora.
+However, the Court did not formulate rules for distinguishing exclusive from optional choice-of-court agreements in general terms.
+Nor did the Court enunciate any canon of interpretation which should be applied to interpret choice-of-court agreements.

-The tendency of the Japanese courts is to characterise a choice of court agreement as exclusive unless otherwise indicated.
-Thus, in a case featuring an agreement giving one of the parties the right to decide where to sue from a list of fora, the Tokyo District Court held it to be an exclusive choice of court agreement in accordance with what it perceived to be the obvious purport of the agreement as gleaned from the right of choice.
-But the opposite characterization can be taken.
-Thus, in a case involving an agreement stating "... any dispute between the parties shall be submitted to the Commercial Court in Paris, France," the Tokyo District Court found it to be an optional choice of court agreement, noting that it did not purport to exclude the jurisdiction of other courts.
-The Court acknowledged that the Commercial Court in Paris would have jurisdiction over the dispute even without the agreement but held that it would not be inconsistent with interpreting the agreement as conferring jurisdiction on that court.
-The Tokyo District Court adopted the contrary reasoning
+The tendency of the Japanese courts is to characterise a choice-of-court agreement as exclusive unless otherwise indicated.
+Thus, in a case featuring an agreement giving one of the parties the right to decide where to sue from a list of fora, the Tokyo District Court held it to be an exclusive choice-of-court agreement in accordance with what it perceived to be the obvious purport of the agreement as gleaned from the right of choice.8 But the opposite characterization can be taken.
+Thus, in a case involving an agreement stating "... any dispute between the parties shall be submitted to the Commercial Court in Paris, France," the Tokyo District Court found it to be an optional choice-of-court agreement, noting that it did not purport to exclude the jurisdiction of other courts.
+The Court acknowledged that the Commercial Court in Paris would have jurisdiction over the dispute even without the agreement but held that it would not be inconsistent with interpreting the agreement as conferring jurisdiction on that court.9 The Tokyo District Court adopted the contrary reasoning in another case which involved an